Applying for financial aid is easier than you think. Your first stop: the (FAFSA). For many schools, this is the only form you need.

 When should I apply?

-The new FAFSA form becomes available each year on or before January 1.
-Submit your application as soon after January 1 as possible.
-At many schools, funds are limited; if you submit your FAFSA too late, they won’t have any aid left for you!
+The new FAFSA form becomes available each year on or before October 1.
+Submit your application as soon after October 1 as possible.
+At many schools, funds are limited.
+If you submit your FAFSA too late, they won't have any aid left for you!

 Your school may require additional forms besides the FAFSA or an earlier submission deadline.
 Contact your school's financial aid office to learn about requirements for your school.